East Tamar Highway - Mowbray Connector - Intersection Upgrade

 Currently some road users have to cross the East Tamar Highway when turning in and out of the Mowbray Link.

-A roundabout will replace the current intersection.
+A roundabout will replace the current intersection, with works starting in September 2019.
 It will improve safety by reducing the risk of crashes at the Mowbray Link.

 The roundabout has been designed to improve traffic flow at the Mowbray Connector.
 It will have little impact on traffic traveling north past the intersection.